mosaicml/composer/README.md

 # 🧐 Why shouldn’t I use Composer?

-* Composer currently supports only standard computer vision (CV) and natural language processing (NLP) use cases, and may be difficult to use with very custom data modalities.
-We are working on adding more flexibility around the data types.
+* Composer currently supports any computer vision (CV) and natural language processing (NLP) use case, including custom models and custom datasets.
+However, non-CV and non-NLP use cases (such as reinforcement learning) might be more difficult to integrate into Composer.
 * Composer currently supports NVIDIA GPUs.
 We are adding support for additional hardware platforms, and you should expect more soon.
 * Composer is an active and ongoing project.
 Since Composer is still in alpha, our API may not be stable.
 We recommend pegging your work to a Composer version, and we will respond quickly to issues posted to this repository.